rakki194/rakki194/README.md

 ◯̴̛̖̠̖͖͑̓  Á̵̻̱͇̟̋̓b̷̘̣̀͒̚͝o̸̖̾̓͠͝ů̴̹̰̘͌̓t  M̶̲̓̔͠è̷̛̜̤͌ͅ  ◯̵̛̍̋̕

 * I design frameworks, security tools, and diffusion utilities with a strong emphasis on privacy, reproducibility, and type safety.
-  My work spans Reynard, a modular SolidJS framework, to hardened forks of ComfyUI that remove telemetry and lock-ins, to advanced sigma scheduling and probing utilities.
+* My work spans Reynard, a modular SolidJS framework, to hardened forks of ComfyUI that remove telemetry and lock-ins, to advanced sigma scheduling and probing utilities.
-  I value deterministic systems, reproducibility, and making tools auditable, forkable, and offline-friendly.
+* I value deterministic systems, reproducibility, and making tools auditable, forkable, and offline-friendly.
-* P̷̛͙̿́r̶̦̽͗ơ̴̤͌̽j̴̫̾̚e̵̛̼͊c̶̨͍͜t̶̳̿s̷̮̽  I shepherd: Reynard (framework), utility forks & nodes for ComfyUI, and surgical custom nodes.
+* P̷̛͙̿́r̶̦̽͗ơ̴̤͌̽j̴̫̾̚e̵̛̼͊c̶̨͍͜t̶̳̿s̷̮̽  I shepherd: Reynard (framework), forks & nodes for ComfyUI, and surgical custom nodes.

 ⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲⌲